gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Thanks," Sindy said, wriggling out of Maddy's arms.
 "Come on, it's easy!" she called back to Dockety.

-"Not in this one's configuration," the bot replied.
+"Not for this one's configuration," the bot replied.
 It couldn't side-walk, Maddy realized: its legs only bent one way, and its body was too wide to—